blegas78/autoSplitters/README.md

 1. Download the Video Autosplitter v0.5.2.3: [LiveSplit.VideoAutoSplit.v0.5.2.3.zip](https://github.com/ROMaster2/LiveSplit.VideoAutoSplit/releases/download/0.5.2.3/LiveSplit.VideoAutoSplit.v0.5.2.3.zip)
 2. Extract the Zip, there should see 5 total ".dll" files.
 3. Navigate to where your LiveSplit is installed.
-It shoul dbe in a directory named something like "LiveSplit_1.8.10" for example.
+It should be in a directory named something like "LiveSplit_1.8.10" for example.
 There is no proper installaiton for LiveSplit, it just runs out of the box so it could still be in your "Downloads" directory if you never moved it.
 4. Inside of that above directory, navigate to the "Components" directory.
 There should be a bunch of ".dll" files.
 5. Copy all 5 VAS dll files from step 2 into this "Components" directory.